 The Travis Manion Foundation honored Lance Cpl.
 Shane Harris by providing a grant to the Harris family that empowered them to travel to Guatemala and build a house for a family in need through Casas por Cristo in 2012.
 “Shane’s Challenge” has become an annual trip for the Harris family, and they invite other families of the fallen to join them and build homes to honor their heroes and continue to heal.
 Read about the trips in 2013 and 2014.

 Shane’s brother, Ryan Harris, attends all of the TMF Expeditions to capture film and photos.
-This July, he will attend the 2014 Survivor Summit Expedition to capture the journey of eleven surviving wives, fiances, and girlfriends.
-The group will be honoring Shane and many other fallen heroes as they climb mountains, build a community of support, and overcome obstacles in their lives.
+This July, he attended the 2014 Survivor Summit Expedition to capture the journey of eleven surviving wives, fiances, and girlfriends.
+The group honored Shane and many other fallen heroes as they climb mountains, build a community of support, and overcome obstacles in their lives.

 Harris Family Challenge Grant video